Table of Contents

-Not everyone can be a company director.
-The position requires industry knowledge and having the know-how to deal with the day-to-day matters that the business faces.
-A valid appointment also requires compliance with certain procedures.
-Below, we set out the eligibility criteria for becoming a company director and what procedures they must follow for their appointment to be valid.
+Fulfilling the role of a company director requires having the know-how to deal with day-to-day matters that the business faces and complying with certain legal duties.
+A valid appointment also requires compliance with certain conditions.
+This article sets out the eligibility criteria for becoming a company director and what procedures to follow for a valid appointment.

-To be a director of a company, the person must be over 18 years of age, and they must provide their consent.
-A private company or proprietary company will need to have at least one director who must reside in Australia.
-On the other hand, a public company will need to have at least three directors, two of which must reside in Australia.
+Notably, a private company must have at least one director who ordinarily resides in Australia.
+A public company will need at least three directors, two of which must ordinarily reside in Australia.

-- An individual who ASIC or a relevant court has banned from being a director;
+- an individual who ASIC or a relevant court has banned from being a director; and

 How Do You Consent to Become a Director?

 Normally a director will be appointed per the following: